anna-dor-plumsail/documents-docs/source/flow/actions/document-processing.rst

 Documents connector
 ==================================

-This connector helps you to automatically generate and convert documents.
+This connector helps you to automatically generate and convert documents with the help of Microsoft Flow.
 Before starting, ensure that you `added Plumsail Documents connector to Microsoft Flow <../../getting-started/use-from-flow.html>`_.

 Create document from DOCX template
 ----------------------------------